Lyrics: If The Sky Fell

 In morning sunlight, all I could do was stare

-Tea on the terrace, orange marmalade
+Tea on the terrace, eyes full of play

 Remembering the best love that we ever made